Get insider access

 If you're looking for the best Beats by Dre headphones to use during workouts, then the Beats Powerbeats Pro Truly Wireless are up your alley.
 Instead of the Beats Fit Pro True Wireless' stability fins, they have malleable hooks that wrap around your ears for added stability when moving around.
 This design is more comfortable for most people and helps ensure your earbuds don't fall out of your ears during intense workouts.
 They're also rated IPX4 for water resistance, have roughly 11 hours of continuous battery life, and come with an Η1 chip for seamless pairing with Apple devices.

-Compared to other older Beats headphones, they have a flatter sound profile.
-You might like this if you're not a fan of bass-heavy tunings and prefer a more balanced sound or listen to a lot of podcasts or audiobooks while exercising.
-Unfortunately, they don't have sound customization options, and the companion interface is very limited.
-They won't isolate you from much ambient sound, so they aren't ideal if you want to escape distracting noise at the gym.
-However, you might not mind their low level of noise isolation if you're running outdoors, as this makes it easy to monitor your environment.
+Compared to other older Beats headphones, they have a more balanced sound profile.
+You might prefer their sound if you're not a fan of bass-heavy tunings or listen to a lot of podcasts or audiobooks while exercising.
+Unfortunately, they don't have sound customization options, and their companion interface is very limited.
+They won't isolate you from much ambient sound, so they aren't ideal if you want to escape distracting noise at the gym, either.
+However, you might not mind their low level of noise isolation if you're running outdoors, as this makes it easier to monitor your environment.
+The brand has also released their successor, the Beats PowerBeats Pro 2, which improves upon the predecessor by including ANC, an improved H2 chip, and heart-rate sensors—that said, we haven't tested them yet.

 See our review